gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 thinking, "Here's another one," as they remembered themselves at her age.

-Novels, pamphlets, diaries...
-Poetry, medicine, recipes, magic, and law...
-Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't yet recognize...
-Lost among the petrified learning, the frozen elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.
+Novels, pamphlets, diaries… Poetry, medicine, recipes, magic, and law… Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't yet recognize…  Lost among the petrified learning, the frozen elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.

 She leafed through every Praczny book she found, finally selecting a tract on the rights of Gifted animals and a collection of romantic